narenminjur91/lister_tasks/README.md

 # lister_tasks
-Contains code to the practice task given at Lister
+Contains code to the practice task given at Lister Technologies